 Although there’s not much empirical evidence for Vitamin C’s role in preventing cold and flu, there is data showing that Vitamin A does play an important role in the immune system.
 It does that by helping to regulate T cells, the SWAT team of the immune system.
 Just one medium carrot contains 200% of the suggested daily Vitamin A intake.

 Time and time again, stress has been shown to make people susceptible to getting sick.
 Although the causes of stress in your life may be inevitable, the way in which you choose to deal with them isn’t.
 Strategies for siphoning off stress include exercise, meditation, better quality of sleep and making time to do the things that you really enjoy doing.
-Start by trying these 10 Ways to Beat Stress in 10 Minutes or Less.
+Need help chilling out?
+Here are 30 Easy Ways to Fight Stress.

 Although there are lots of great foods to help fight stress, strawberries are an easy snack, dessert, or addition to a salad.
 The berry is packed with vitamin C, which reduces stress if you believe that sort of thing — which in turn can help boost your immune system.
 Even with new farming techniques, winter can be a strawberry desert.
 Buy frozen strawberries when they’re not available fresh, and add them to a warm dessert to double down on comfort.